thomas-lamiaux/rocq-prover.org/data/tutorials/guides/1_00_opam_using.md

 Opam is the package manager for the OCaml programming language, the language in which Rocq is implemented.
-Opam 2.1 is the recommended version, and is assumed below.
 Instructions on
 [how to install opam](https://opam.ocaml.org/doc/Install.html) itself are available on the opam website.